sebwink/deregnet/README.md

 ## Run via Docker

 Using deregnet via Docker is the only officially supported and documented way of running deregnet.
+See [examples here](https://github.com/sebwink/deregnet/tree/master/examples).

 ### Gurobi floating license